Dyfed-Powys Police: Recent developments (2015–present)

 Between 2015 and 2018, the Serious and Organised Crime Team conducted Operations Phobos and Ulysses, targeting drug supply networks.
 These operations led to 38 defendants being sentenced to over 262 years in prison.

 In 2018, Dyfed-Powys Police celebrated its 50th anniversary, reflecting on its history and evolution as a force.

 Further proposed mergers

 On 6 February 2006, the Home Secretary Charles Clarke proposed to merge Dyfed-Powys Police with North Wales Police, South Wales Police and Gwent Police, to form one strategic force for all of Wales.
 Fierce opposition to the proposed changes followed from many quarters during the summer of 2006.
 John Reid, the new Home Secretary from 5 May 2006, abandoned the proposed restructuring of the police service in England and Wales.

 In March 2022, Chief Constable Richard Lewis suggested that the four Welsh police forces should merge within eight years.
 If it happened, it would make the third-largest police force in England and Wales, with more than 7400 police officers.

+In 2026, Home Secretary Shabana Mahmood plans to reduce the number of police forces in England and Wales from the current 43 setup (39 in England, 4 in Wales) to as little as 10-15 forces, with an All-Wales police force being a strong possibility once again.